 Whenever teaching is being evaluated it is especially important that student evaluations of teaching are not used as a standalone indicator of teaching quality for any official university purpose.
 Studies show that students’ unconscious and implicit biases generally cause women and minorities to have lower evaluation scores than their white male counterparts, and that the level of the course and other factors may also affect the results.
 See the TEP statement on Student Evaluation of Teaching for citations.
 Instead, evaluation of teaching should include combined input from peers, students and the faculty members themselves.

 The University of Oregon has used an online course evaluation system since 2008 to collect student evaluations of courses and instructors.
 Student evaluation reports from 2008 to the present are available to view online and can be sorted by term, school, department, subject, or course number.
 To access these, sign into DuckWeb , click on Course Evaluations, and then click again on Course Evaluation at the bottom of the page.
 Once in the CollegeNET page, click on the Reports tab, and select your serach criteria.
 Answers to frequently asked questions about the Online Course Evaluation System are provided on the Office of the Registrar website.

-Prior to 2008 student evaluations were conducted in hard copy, but quantitative results collected between 1997 and 2007 are archived online and searchable via the Instructor and Course Evaluation Search website .
+Prior to 2008 student evaluations were conducted in hard copy, but quantitative results collected between 1997 and 2007 are archived and available by emailing firstname.lastname@example.org.